 But just how long will your solar panels last?
 And are they worth the investment?

-In this blog, we tackle the popular question of: How long do solar panels last?
+In this blog, we tackle the popular question: How long do solar panels last?
 In addition, we answer some of your best questions from all over the internet related to this topic like how to make solar panels last longer and how to get the most out of your solar panel system.

 Let’s get started.